forestgrape/coronavirus/index.md

 ## Updates
 - 5.10./6.10. moved from literal single page (all content in index.md) to multi-page.
 Pages including short description are in the in the [content](#content).
-    > Even though I liked the single page version since nearly everything is connect anyways, multi-page is easier to manage and I try to make the pages self-contained.
+  > Even though I liked the single page version since it acknowledges the connections, multi-page is simpler to manage and easier to make the topics as self-contained as possible.
 - 21.9. new section [Backtracing the Natural Habitat of Sars-CoV-1/2](#backtrace-habitat)
 - 30.7.
 Updates and corrections across the page in work/in the process of writing down:
-	* I wrongly ignored upper respiratory infections for a long time (because most severe cases were/are in the lungs) -> [Disease patterns](#disease-pattering)
+	* I wrongly ignored upper respiratory infections for a long time (because most hospitalized/severe cases were/are in the lungs) -> [Disease patterns](#disease-pattering)
 	* In the first months Sars-CoV-2 didn't have the ability to spread well in humid climate.
 This has changed: the currently circulating strains spread well in humid climate too.
 - 27.7.
 [Disease pattering](#disease-pattering)
 - 3.5.
 Reordering of content and new Sections 'Coronaviruses with a Focus on Sars-CoV-2' and 'Immune Protection with a Focus on Coronaviruses' added to github pages/master branch (since 29.4. published as github branch coronasection)